-In some parts of the world (especially in the United States, the Netherlands, and Flanders) specific standards of professional practice have been developed.
+In some parts of the society (particularly in the United States, the Netherlands, and Flanders), particular expert practice standards have been developed.

-These establish the range of skills that a member of the teacher educator profession is expected to distribute, as well as attitudes, values, and behaviors that are considered acceptable to be a member of the profession.
+These establish the range of skills that a member of the teacher educator profession is expected to give and attitudes, values, and behaviors considered access.
+These establish the range of skills that a member table to be a member of the profession.

-It is expected that the profession of teacher educators will be able to deploy, as well as attitudes, values and behaviors deemed acceptable to the profession.
+It is expected that teacher educators’ profession will deploy and attitudes, values, and behaviors deemed acceptable to the work.

-Scope of Teacher Education: Teacher education mainly focused the following three areas.
+Scope of Teacher Education: Teacher education mainly focused on the following three areas.

 - Triangular basis of teacher education.

 - Pedagogical aspects of teacher education

 As pedagogy is discussed in the entire course, so our focus here will be levels of

 Teacher training reaches teachers at all levels of Education, i.e., pre-primary, primary, primary, secondary, upper secondary, and tertiary.